-Anvil Beach is a beautiful beach on the southern side of Nullaki Peninsula on the Great Southern Ocean.
+Anvil Beach is a rugged and stunning beach on the southern side of Nullaki Peninsula on the Great Southern Ocean.
 It has white sand and a fresh sea breeze, constant surf and plenty of space.
-From Anvil Beach there are spectacular views west past William Head and out over the southern ocean.
-The Nullaki Peninsula is the southern boundary of the Wilson Inlet.
+Enclosed by headlands, the bay is clear and beautiful.

 Anvil Beach is about a half-hour drive from Denmark town, east around the northern side of the Wilson Inlet, then south and west along the southern side of the Inlet along Eden Drive.

 The drive to Anvil Beach is lovely, coming right to the edge of the Wilson Inlet, it is peaceful, quiet and beautiful.
 There is also a Lookout and pier on the Inlet on Nullaki with lots of waterbirds around and very few humans!

 Fishing and Boating are popular on the Wilson Inlet.
 Madfish Charters will take you out on the water for a great fishing trip!

 Safety: Extra large waves, king waves, surges and rips occur at all times of year, all along this stretch of coast so be extremely aware when climbing, driving or walking close to the waterline.